 - Each facility will be assigned to one of the PJM Transmission Owners as its primary contact, unless arrangements are made to communicate information directly to PJM.
 The assignment is based upon the voltage level of the connection to the Transmission System and the geographic location of the facility. - All planned and maintenance outages of data communications equipment requiring the involvement of PJM personnel must be requested by the Generator.
 All information must be in a format defined by PJM.
-Refer to Section 3: Data Exchange Requirements of manual M-01, Control Center and Data Exchange Requirements, specifically Section 3.8 Planning, Coordination, and Notification of System Changes and Events. - Advance notification of planned and maintenance outages must meet the requirements defined in the PJM Manual for Pre-Scheduling Operations (M-10).
+Refer to M-01, Control Center and Data Exchange Requirements, Section 3.8: Planning, Coordination, and Notification of System Changes and Events. - Advance notification of planned and maintenance outages must meet the requirements defined in the PJM Manual for Pre-Scheduling Operations (M-10).

 Additional specific data requirements are defined in other sections of this manual.
 All records must be retained in accordance with NERC, FERC and PJM data retention requirements.
-All back-up voice and data communication plans and test procedures must be documented and provided to PJM.
+All back-up interpersonal and data communication plans and test procedures must be documented and provided to PJM.